 The Lake Superior coast is a kayaker's mecca.
 Here are rugged rock headlands as well as sheltered sand and cobble beaches.
-Accessing the coastline can be achieved through the Sinclair Bay boat launch, or off beaches at access location like Agawa Bay, Old Woman Bay and Gargantua.
-This shoreline provides many opportunities to study the effects volcanic geologic processes, study shore vegetation and perhaps even find Pukaskwa Pits.
+Accessing the coastline can be achieved through the Sinclair Bay boat launch, or off beaches at access points such as Agawa Bay, Old Woman Bay and Gargantua.
+This shoreline provides many opportunities to study the effects of volcanic geologic processes, study shore vegetation and perhaps even find Pukaskwa Pits.

 Coastal kayak excursions north or south of Montreal River will introduce you to extraordinary rock uplands and raised cobble beaches formed during the times of Glacial Lakes Minong and Nipissing.
 Look for Pukaskwa Pits in these cobble beaches.

 |St. Joseph Island|

 The north shore of St. Joseph Island provides deep water cruising opportunities.
 Islands can be explored near Pine Island, Campement D'Ours, Portlock and Dawson Islands.
 The south shore which is more exposed also provides offshore islands for exploration by kayaks.